HopkinsIDD/hitRcovid/README.md

 `asia_masks <- hit_filter(hit_data, continent = "Asia", intervention_group = "mask")`

 The country and admin codes to be used for filtering can be found in the [geo_lookup](https://hopkinsidd.github.io/hitRcovid/reference/geo_lookup.html) dataframe provided in the package.
+Additionally, the admin1 codes that have data in the database for a specified country can be printed by using [get_admin1](https://hopkinsidd.github.io/hitRcovid/reference/get_admin1.html).
 The intervention group codes and names can be found in the [intervention_lookup](https://hopkinsidd.github.io/hitRcovid/reference/intervention_lookup.html) dataframe provided in the package or all options can be printed using the function [get_interventions()](https://hopkinsidd.github.io/hitRcovid/reference/list_interventions.html).

 ## Visualizations